Azure/AnsibleCollection/README.md

 # Using the collection

 ## 1.Install the collection
-    Use the command - "mazer install smile37773.rm"
+    Use the command - "mazer install azure.rm"

 ## 2.Using the collection in playooks
     playbook: test.yml